-By becoming a Rankings Subscriber for $29.95 you can search and sort the rankings in many different ways.
+By becoming a Ranking/Calendar Subscriber for $29.95 you can search and sort the rankings in many different ways.
 Our newest search function lets our members search for up to three names at a time and display their tournament results in different windows for side by side comparison.
 Of course, our popular features of sorting by grad year and state are still available as are the state competitive rankings.
+To read about the Calendar - click here

 There is still no charge to become a Ranked Player and every visitor still has free access to the overall rankings and search by last name feature.

 So sign up today!
-Or skip and go to the rankings.
+Or skip and go to view the overall rankings.

 Simply Click here to get started or call us 804-935-1800